 However, if you perceive witchcraft as a powerful and mysterious natural force that obeys certain fundamental laws and principles, then yes, witchcraft is absolutely real and spells do work.
 You get out of spellwork what you put into it.
 If you are sure of your intentions and you have chosen correspondences and/or magick words that you believe have the power to bring about the result you seek, your spell will work.
 If you are distracted or doubtful, chances are that your spell will fail.

 Witchcraft itself is neither good nor evil.
 Like any other tool, witchcraft can be used for evil or it can be used for good.
 Witchcraft is entirely dependent upon the intentions of the individual practitioner.
 For this reason, it is incredibly important to be sure of your intentions when casting a spell.

 Magick itself comes from nature.
-Witchcraft is the use of Magick to achieve a desired end.
-Magick is a neutral force and witchcraft is a neutral practice.
+Witchcraft is the use of magick to achieve a desired end.
+Magick is a neutral force, and witchcraft is a neutral practice.
 The vast majority of witches and magick practitioners draw their powers from nature.
-Some of us work with deities, others do not.
+Some of us work with deities, and others do not.
 Some spells manifest in a physical change that follows the rules of nature, but others are emotional or psychic in nature.
-Some of the most powerful and dangerous spells are those which interfere with the free will of another person, a phenomena which many call "black magick."
+Some of the most powerful and dangerous spells are those which interfere with the free will of another person, a phenomenon which many call "black magick."

 Depending on your path, spells that harm or hinder the will of another person may be forbidden and even result in severe consequences (for example, Wiccan witches follow the Wiccan Rede, which forbids using magick to harm another person).